The Waste Framework Directive (2008/98/EC) also contains key provisions for steel for packaging and was similarly reviewed in 2018.

 Since 2015, the European Union has been increasingly looking into possibilities within its policies to enable Europe to move nearer to a Circular economy, meaning an economy where products are designed and optimized for a cycle of reuse and recycling and waste does not exist.
 The core of this approach is the flagship initiative for a resource-efficient Europe under the ‘Europe 2020 strategy’, supporting the shift towards a resource-efficient economy in order to achieve sustainable growth.

-APEAL has taken an active role in the current European discussion and given input on behalf of the Steel for Packaging industry to the European Commission’s consultations.
+APEAL took an active role in European discussions and gave input on behalf of the Steel for Packaging industry to the European Commission’s consultations.

 recognise the positive role of infinitely recyclable “Permanent materials” such as steel in society and their fundamental contribution to both waste prevention and sustainable resource use;